 What do we mean by "intensive study"?

-Daily Private Instruction, Monday - Saturday.
+Daily Private Instruction.
 Singers can expect to have either a voice lesson, a vocal coaching, and/or a masterclass each day.
 Pianists will receive individual lessons, play for some voice lessons and be coached by our faculty in the art of accompanying and coaching.
-All students will sing in approximately 5 of the 10 masterclasses that are offered, participate in guided walking tours and take part in a final performance in a recognized NYC recital venue.
+All students will sing in 4-5 of the approximately 14 masterclasses that are offered, participate in guided walking tours and take part in a final performance in a recognized NYC recital venue.

 Why did we establish CSNY in June?